 - Acknowledge your thoughts and emotions.
 It is common to experience a wide range of emotions following a violent event.
 Avoid self-talk about what you "should" be feeling. - Identify and attend to the things in your scope of influence.
 Focus on the things you can impact most directly and positively. - Set boundaries for social media and news consumption.
-Staying informed can be important but avoid overexposure. - Connect with your community members. - If you have them, seek support from your faith-based resources. - Minimize toxic interactions. - Eat healthy foods. - Be physically active, within the scope of your abilities. - Get sleep.
+Staying informed can be important but avoid overexposure. - Connect with your community members. - Seek support from faith-based resources if you have them. - Minimize toxic interactions. - Eat healthy foods. - Be physically active, within the scope of your abilities. - Get sleep.